jamesoh3928/HaskGit/docs/Final.md

 The output of testing for `git checkout` and `git reset` can be found in `test/TestData/test_checkout.txt` and `test/TestData/test_resent.txt`.

+### How to Use HaskGit
+Because HaskGit does not have an init command, and it is not yet handling when there is no commit, we need to first initialize repository with official git.
+TODO: Jack

 ## Additional Details